TyOverby/tyoverby.github.io/posts/bincode_release.md

 <img src="../images/bincode/string.svg" style="padding: 5px; background:rgb(240, 240, 240)"/>

 ### Encoding Structs
-When serializing a struct, each field is serialized in order of their declaration in the struct.
+When serializing a struct, each field is serialized in order of its declaration in the struct.
 No additional field information is encoded.

 ```rust